 Pro Tip: Concentrated in one place, all of that silverware can be heavy.
 Double check the weight of your container as you add more pieces to it.
 This is one of the reasons why we suggest using a small box.

-If you’d like our complete list of moving supplies essentials, be sure to check out our Moving Supplies Buying GuideOpens in a new tab..
+If you’d like our complete list of moving supplies essentials, be sure to check out our Moving Supplies Buying Guide.

 Take Out Everything and Group Silverware Together